 Administration Takes Regulatory Approach

 Frontline reports that the Obama Administration is currently taking steps to prevent for-profit schools that use predatory tactics from getting the bulk of student loan money.
-In order to qualify for financial aid, for-profit schools must now meet at least one of these three requirements:
+To qualify for financial aid, for-profit schools must now meet at least one of these three requirements:

 - At least 35 percent of graduates and former students of a for-profit institution must be able to show they can make their loan payments, including reducing principal balances